evokateur/agents/2_openai/progress.md

   - [x] change emails and exercise `deep_research.py`
   - [ ] ask 3 clarifying questions based on the query
   - [ ] tune the searches based on the clarifications
-  - [ ] make the manager an agent with agents-as-tools and handoffs
+  - [ ] make the manager an agent with agents-as-tools and handoffs; ability to decide if it wants to do more searches, refine queries based on results, see evaluator/optimizer pattern